The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 The government of Italy has imposed these measures to reduce the spread of COVID-19:

-When taking a train from Turin, you have a couple of train stations you can depart from including Torino Porta Nuova, Torino Porta Susa and Torino Dora.
-When you arrive in Munich, your train can arrive in train stations including München Hbf, München Hackerbrücke and München Marienplatz.
+There are a few train stations in Turin to start your trip from including Torino Porta Nuova, Torino Porta Susa and Torino Dora.
+In Munich you have a few train station options to choose from for your arrival including München Hbf, München Hackerbrücke and München Marienplatz.

-Omio customers traveling this route book their trains from Torino Porta Nuova to München Hbf.
+Omio customers traveling this route depart most frequently from Torino Porta Nuova and arrive in München Hbf.

-Passengers board their train most frequently from Torino Porta Nuova and travel around 1 mile (s) / 1 km from the city center to this train station.
+Passengers board their train most frequently from Torino Porta Nuova and travel around 1.1 miles (1.8 km) from the city center to this train station.

-Passengers traveling this route most often arrive at München Hbf and need to travel approximately 1 mile (s) / 1 km from the train station to the city center in Munich.
+Passengers traveling this route most often arrive at München Hbf and need to travel approximately 2.3 miles (3.7 km) from the train station to the city center in Munich.

 Here are some other resources that might have the information you need